 - When we see that two languages (or varieties) differ, we know that they differ in terms of their...

 - lexicon (morphemes and their meanings)

-- mental grammar, including:
+- mental grammar:

 - inventory of phonemes

 - X-bar structure

 - rules (phonological, morphological, syntactic...)

 - When a language changes over time, these aspects must also be what is changing

-- Language change over time is often strikingly regular and systematic - Does our model of human mental grammar predict this?
+- Language change is often strikingly regular and systematic - Does our approach to understanding human language explain this?

-- Language change over time is often strikingly regular and systematic - Does our model of human mental grammar predict this? - Yes!
-Changes in the mental grammar (rules) should be systematic - There are also some historical changes that affect individual lexical items - These changes are more sporadic, since they arise morpheme by morpheme
+- Language change is often strikingly regular and systematic - Does our approach to understanding human language explain this? - Yes!
+Changes in the mental grammar (rules) should be systematic - There are also some historical changes that affect individual lexical items - These changes are more sporadic, since they are case by case